AndreasG11/MAE224/Lab-3:-Boundary-Layers.md

 ###Experimental procedure
 - Physics of pitot tubes
-o	Why were able to apply Bernoulli’s equation in the channel flow?
+o	Why were we able to apply Bernoulli’s equation in the channel flow?
 - Explain why (and how) you made each of your measurements

 ### Results